ErebusAZ/Azodu/README.md

 1. Clone the repository
 2. Run `npm install` in the /server directory
 3. [Install and run Cassandra](https://cassandra.apache.org/doc/stable/cassandra/getting_started/installing.html) on your local machine
 4. In server/server.js, set `contactPoints: ['127.0.0.1']`.
 In production, this IP address should be swapped out with one or multiple other Cassandra nodes that are live and connected to your production cluster(s).
-5. Run `node server/server.js`
+6. Run `node server/server.js`.
+Make sure you have created a secrets.json (see above Configuration section) file before running this.
-6. View the site at `localhost` which you can navigate to via your browser address bar
+7. View the site at `localhost` which you can navigate to via your browser address bar

 ## Infastructure
 I recommend a very simple architecture.
 For every node server you spin up, create an A record (with the server IP) for it at your root domain.
 This will force users into a round robin distribution to your servers.
 As your site grows, you should spin up more node and Cassandra servers based on load.